ls-lint/docs/2.3/configuration/the-basics.md

 ## Different rules for different directories

-Pretty often there are different rules for different directories or you just want to define rules only for some specific directories:
+Pretty often, there are different rules for different directories or you just want to define rules only for some specific directories:

 <div style="color:#A2A2A2; font-size:12px;">
     .ls-lint.yml